Hồ Nguyên Trừng: Biography

 Hồ Nguyên Trừng played a role in the Ming-Hồ war where he led the army of Đại Ngu (Hồ dynasty) as well as invented various new types of weapons for the Đại Ngu military.

-He is considered to be an innovator of firearms.
+He is considered to be a prominent weapons engineer.
 One of his famous inventions was an early version of the "Eruptor" cannon, which was later adopted by the Ming dynasty to be used in many decked war vessels.
-After the fall of Hồ dynasty, Hồ was captured and he would spend the rest of his life in exile in China.
+After the fall of the Hồ dynasty, Hồ was captured by the Ming troops but was eventually exonerated and was to spend the rest of his life in exile in China.

-For his contribution to the manufacturing of the cannons for the Ming dynasty's military, Hồ was appointed as a high ranking official in the Ming dynasty's court.
+For his contribution to the manufacturing of the cannons for the Ming dynasty's military, Hồ was appointed as a high-ranking official in the Ming dynasty's court.
 Nonetheless, his yearning for a return to his motherland never ceased to exist.
-He wrote a famous book, Nam Ông Mộng Lục (The Dream Memoirs of a Southern Man in English), containing various stories about some honorable people of Giao Chỉ (the former name of Viet Nam during the period of Chinese occupation) that he either knew personally or through historical facts as a dedication to his motherland.
+He wrote the Nam Ông Mộng Lục, containing various stories about famous people of Giao Chỉ (the former name of Vietnam during Chinese occupation) that he either knew personally or through historical facts as a dedication to his motherland.